zhu00121/COVID-CRNN/README.md

 Code location: [Saliency map](https://github.com/zhu00121/COVID-CRNN/blob/main/script/generate_saliency.py)

 ## Citation
-Our paper is currently under review, but you may cite the preprint version of it:
+Our paper is currently under review, but you may cite the (preprint version)[https://www.techrxiv.org/articles/preprint/Spectral-Temporal_Saliency_Masks_and_Modulation_Tensorgrams_for_Generalizable_COVID-19_Detection/21791837]

 ## Contact info
 If you have any questions, do not hesitate to contact me at Yi.Zhu@inrs.ca.
-More work on speech applications can also be found at [].
+More work on speech applications can also be found at [our lab website](https://musaelab.ca/).